 - Tokyo Station – This modern but old (1914) station building is illuminated all year round, but the Christmas lights in December make it even more beautiful.
 It is one of the most popular dating spots the days before Christmas!

 - Roppongi Hills – Each year the 400m Keyakizaka Street is lined with trees decorated with hundred thousands Christmas lights, displaying the theme of the year.
-The view of Tokyo Tower on the background makes it a very popular photo spot.
+The view of Tokyo Tower in the background makes it a very popular photo spot.

 - Omotesando – Tokyo’s Champs Elysees is each year one of the top illumination spots, with the thousands of lights draped in the trees lining the streets and the festive shop windows of the international up-scale brands.

-What do you think about our selection of places with splendid Tokyo night view?
+What do you think about our selection of places with a splendid Tokyo night view?
 All of these places are located conveniently with good access to and from Tokyo’s main stations.
 When you are looking for some more places to watch the Tokyo skyline at great height during the day and/or the night, read our top places to see the incredible Tokyo skyline.
 Our tip: arrive 30 minutes before the sun goes down, in this way you can witness the last sun rays of the day and enjoy a beautiful sun set!

 We hope you have a special time with some great night views of the city after enjoying a great day in Tokyo.
 What is your favourite place to view Tokyo by night?
 Do you have any suggestions?
 Let us know in the comments or tag us on Instagram or Facebook to get featured!